pecostm32/Anlogic_AL3-10_Analyzing/README.md

 10-11-2022

 Finaly succeded in reverse engineering the bit stream into working verilog.
 I missed two setting bits to set the reset level for mslice0 and lslice2, which caused some parts of the verilog to not work.
-Investigation of the I2C part that is in the verilog I discovered this problem.
-Simulation of the verilog helps a lot in getting an understanding of it.
+Investigation of the I2C part that is in the verilog, made that I discovered this problem.
+Simulation of the verilog also helps a lot in getting an understanding of it.

 -------------------------------------------------------------------------------------------------------------------------------
 19-11-2022